viyapatel2006-oss/pgRoutingWorkshop/docs/un_sdg/sdg11-cities.rst

 Exercise 6: Get the Connected Components of Waterways
 ================================================================================

-As the rivers in the data are not having single edge, i.e, multiple edges make up a river, it is important to find out the connected edges and store the information in the ``waterways_ways`` table.
+As the rivers in the data are not having single edges, i.e, multiple edges make up a river, it is important to find out the connected edges and store the information in the ``waterways_ways`` table.
 This will help us to identify which edges belong to a river.
 First, the connected components are found and then stored in a new column